Business Recovery Options: Administration vs Liquidation

 The company should evaluate candidates based on experience, reputation, and familiarity with the specific industry to appoint an IP.
 A proficient IP will assemble a competent team to navigate the complexities of insolvency.

-This team will help determine the best course of action, ensuring the company adheres to legal obligations while exploring viable recovery strategies.
+This team will help determine the best course of action, ensuring the company adheres to legal obligations whilst exploring viable recovery strategies.

 Steps for a Company Voluntary Arrangement